TrishaChetani/jsonplaceholderAPI/README.md

 ### Automated TestCases(Gerkin Definitions are in detail)
 1. POST request to create Employee record.
-2. GET request for all employee
+2. GET request to view details of all employee
-3. GET request for employee by Id
+3. GET request to view details employee by Id
 4. DELETE request to delete employee record

 ### POSTMANCollection